NxPKG/khulnasoft-docs/content/byoip/concepts/loa.md

 To whom it may concern:

-[COMPANY NAME] (the "Company") authorizes Cloudflare, Inc. with AS[CF TO PROVIDE] to advertise the following IP address blocks / originating ASNs:
+[COMPANY NAME] (the "Company") authorizes Khulnasoft, Inc. with AS[CF TO PROVIDE] to advertise the following IP address blocks / originating ASNs:

 - - - - - - - - - - - - - - - - - - -
 [Subnet & Originating ASN]